 Jim Whiteside

-Jim’s current understanding of and approach to practice are eclectic and secular in orientation.
+Teacher Emeritus Jim Whiteside’s current understanding of and approach to practice are eclectic and secular in orientation.
 While insight meditation and mindfulness practices are his personal favorites, he believes there is no one “right” practice for everyone, or even for any given person at different times and under different circumstances.
-He is especially interested in learning how to apply the skills and insights gained in practice to our daily lives.
+He is especially interested in…

 SOCIALLY ENGAGED BUDDHISM: HEROIC PRACTICES FOR DIRE TIMES